Florian Teichtmeister child pornography scandal

 On 13 January 2023, 43-year-old Austrian actor Florian Teichtmeister was charged with possession of child pornography.
-On 5 September 2023, Teichtmeister pleaded guilty and the Vienna Regional Court sentenced him to a two-year suspended prison sentence for possessing and processing child sex abuse images after further investigation found that about 47,500 of the 76,000 child sexual abuse files he owned show children under the age of 14.
+On 5 September 2023, Teichtmeister pleaded guilty and received a two-year suspended prison sentence from the Vienna Regional Court for possessing and altering images involving the sexual abuse of children, after an investigation that began in August 2021 found that about 47,500 of the 76,000 child sexual abuse files he owned depict children under the age of 14.
 The court also ruled that Teichtmeister must undergo therapy and regularly submit to drug tests, facing placement in a center for mentally ill offenders if he violates these conditions.
 Teichtmeister accepted the verdict and refrained from appealing.
 A forensic psychiatrist diagnosed Teichtmeister's disorder as "severe and persistent", with his cocaine addiction, alcohol consumption, and tendency to cope with stress by viewing child pornography considered as risk factors and a high probability of relapse.

 Following the scandal and public outrage, the Austrian government tightened the penalties for acquiring, possessing and passing on or trading in depictions of child sexual abuse, which became known as "Lex Teichtmeister" ("The Teichtmeister Law").
-However, they could no longer be applied in Teichtmeister's case.
+However, it could not be retroactively applied in Teichtmeister's case.

 Background

+Florian Teichtmeister was born in Vienna, Austria on 4 November 1979.
+He began his acting career in 2001 and has acted in theatre, film and television.
+In 2004, he graduated from the Max Reinhardt Seminar drama school, where he became a teacher in 2012.
+Teichtmeister was a member of the Freemasons of Austria and built a temple on a private property in Langenlois, which he shared with two family members.
+The engravings on the temple read: "Memento mori" (Latin for "remember [that you have] to die") and "Know yourself, rule yourself and refine yourself".
+In 2022, Teichtmeister portrayed Emperor Franz Joseph I of Austria in Marie Kreutzer's historical drama film Corsage (2022).

 On 18 June 2022, Austrian film director Katharina Mückstein shared an Instagram Story that read: "Tonight a perpetrator will be on stage and will be applauded.
 And there is nothing we can do to counter that.
 It's devastating.
 I wish all those affected good nerves. #MeToo didn't even start in Austria".
-No name was given, but the only event of that kind taking place in Austria that night was the premiere of Marie Kreutzer's Corsage in Vienna, which led to speculation that Mückstein was referring to someone who worked in that film.
+No name was given, but the only event of that kind taking place in Austria that night was the premiere of Marie Kreutzer's Corsage (2022) in Vienna, which led to speculation that Mückstein was referring to someone who worked in that film.
 Mückstein later said that she could not name the man due to legal reasons.
 Mückstein's Instagram story inspired several women to share their own experiences with sexual harassment, sexism, racism, homophobia and abuses of power in the Austrian film and theatre community, which generated a lot of media attention and sparked a new wave of the MeToo movement in Austria.